spilman6/courses/pages/modern-javascript/higher-order-functions.md

 Imagine for a moment that we wanted to use `for` loops to achieve the same result.
 It would be a lot more code and a lot harder to read!

-> [!Important] The `filter` method always returns a new array, with the same or fewer number of elements as the original array.
+> [!NOTE] The `filter` method always returns a new array, with the same or fewer number of elements as the original array.

 ## Chaining Methods